BxCppDev/bxdecay0/README.rst

 ``BXDECAY0_RESOURCE_DIR`` environment variable  to locate the resource files which are not installed yet in the proper path.
-Here we generate four Cs137 decay primary events using  the MDL bias mechanism to force the beta ray to be emitted along the X-axis.
+Here we generate four Cs137 decay primary events using  the MDL bias mechanism to force the beta ray to be emitted along the X-axis (longitude: phi=0 degrees and colatitude: theta=90 degrees with zero conical aperture).

 .. code:: sh